Experience the Heart of Lake George: The Story of Shepard Park

 Funding the Inn at Erlowest in Lake George

-As described by the Inn at Erlowest's website, the name of the stone mansion was inspired by the hometown of Shepard's parents, Westerlo.
-Upon its completion, Erlowest was used as a summer home by Shepard and a place where he would entertain many influential guests, including banker/philanthropist George Foster Peabody and Spencer & Katrina Trask.
-Both Peabody and the Trask Family would soon purchase their own summer homes on the lake.
+As described by the Erlowest's website, the name of the stone mansion was inspired by the hometown of Shepard's parents, Westerlo.
+Upon its completion, Erlowest was used as a summer home by Shepard and a place where he would entertain many influential guests, including banker/philanthropist George Foster Peabody and Spencer & Katrina Trask, both of whom would end up owning their own summer homes on the lake.

 The Creation of Shepard Park

-Rather than rebuild the hotel, Shepard envisioned a public park that would be accessible to everyone.
+Back to the Shepard Park property - rather than rebuild the hotel that had sat there before, Shepard envisioned a public park that would be accessible to everyone.
 Although he passed away due to pneumonia at Erlowest in 1911, Shepard's friends sought to move forward with his grand park project.

 Led by the project's two largest donors, Peabody and the Trask Family, fundraising to purchase the property and then transform it into a park was soon underway in Lake George.
 In 1912, the Lake George community hosted Pageant Week to attract visitors to the area, as well as other fundraisers.